Highest1-YearGIC Ratesmaple leaf

 1996-2001 (Decreasing Taxes)

 By 1996, Ontario had managed to pay off a significant portion of its debt due to the previous period’s operating surplus.
-As a result, Ontario tax policy made a dramatic change.
+As a result, Ontario’s tax policy changed dramatically.
 In 1996, a 30% reduction in personal income tax was announced, with an additional 20% reduction in 1999.

 2002-2017 (New Taxes, Recession)

 By the mid-2000s, Premier Dalton McGuinty (Liberal) was elected and rolled back a series of income tax cuts.
-Provincial funding increased for healthcare amidst the SARS pandemic, and so a new controversial tax was implemented, known as the Ontario Health Premium.
+Provincial funding increased for healthcare amidst the SARS pandemic, and so a new controversial tax, known as the Ontario Health Premium, was implemented.
 McGuinty’s second term focused on easing the economic damage caused by the 2008 recession.
 This saw the lowest income tax rate cut by one percentage point.
 Kathleen Wynne (Liberal) was elected after McGuinty and increased taxes for high-income earners.

 Premier Doug Ford (Conservative) was elected in 2018.
-His campaign included promises for income tax cuts across low, middle, and high-income earners.
-However, only the Low-Income Individuals and Families Tax credit (LIFT) has been implemented.
-It is expected that the 2022 Ontario budget will bring tax cuts to the remaining brackets.
+His campaign included promises for income tax cuts across the board for low, middle, and high-income earners.
+Premier Ford had promised to cut the second income tax bracket from 9.15% to 7.32%.
+However, only the Low-Income Individuals and Families Tax Credit (LIFT) has been implemented, and the second income tax bracket remains at 9.15%.

 Ontario Health Premium